TeamCity Experimental UI

 Apart from the Overview tab, you can use the revamped Changes, Tests, and Dependencies tabs:

 The Changes tab displays more information about changes in the build, separately for user commits and artifact changes.
 You can filter changes by their author and display changes made in the build configuration settings.

 The Tests tab allows switching between failed, ignored, and succeeded tests.
 Click a test to quickly view its details or, for example, to assign an investigation.
-Since version 2020.2, you can also see a new Test History page.
+You can also view its history on the new Test History page.